phpman > man > githooks(5)

 rebased.
 The hook may be called with one or two parameters.
 The first parameter is the

 upstream from which the series was forked.
-The second parameter is the branch being
+The second parameter is the branch being rebased,

-rebased, and is not set when rebasing the current branch.
+and is not set when rebasing the current branch.

 post-checkout

-This hook is invoked when a git-checkout(1) or git-switch(1) is run after having updated
+This hook is invoked when a git-checkout(1) or git-switch(1) is run after having updated the

-the worktree.
-The hook is given three parameters: the ref of the previous HEAD, the ref of
+worktree.
+The hook is given three parameters: the ref of the previous HEAD, the ref of the

-checkout was a branch checkout (changing branches, flag=1) or a file checkout (retrieving
+a branch checkout (changing branches, flag=1) or a file checkout (retrieving a file from the

-a file from the index, flag=0).
-This hook cannot affect the outcome of git switch or git
+index, flag=0).
+This hook cannot affect the outcome of git switch or git checkout, other than

 It is also run after git-clone(1), unless the --no-checkout (-n) option is used.
 The first

-parameter given to the hook is the null-ref, the second the ref of the new HEAD and the
+parameter given to the hook is the null-ref, the second the ref of the new HEAD and the flag

-flag is always 1.
+is always 1.
 Likewise for git worktree add unless --no-checkout is used.

 This hook can be used to perform repository validity checks, auto-display differences from